KarmaLaBelle/KaiBanchoo-Web/readme.md

 - Osu! is a game developed by Dean "peppy" Herbert, and like all good things, he owns the title, and code.

 - KaiBanchoo is based off of the work of Dillon "Itsyuka" Modine-Thuen and Castar's packet findings.

+- If you like osu!, play on the real server and maybe drop some cash on there too, believe in the peppy, and the peppy will believe in you, unless you're Cookiezi.